DanNixon/ArduinoUniversalInput/README.md

 Install by cloning this repo into your `sketchbook/libraries` directory.

-Also available through the library manager of the Arduino IDE as Universal Inputs.
+Also available through the library manager of the Arduino IDE as `Universal Inputs`.

 - CI: [https://travis-ci.org/DanNixon/ArduinoUniversalInput](https://travis-ci.org/DanNixon/ArduinoUniversalInput)
 - Repository: [https://github.com/DanNixon/ArduinoUniversalInput](https://github.com/DanNixon/ArduinoUniversalInput)